-MedInfo portal investment can feel a lot of work just to provide medical professionals with a better experience.
-After all, most healthcare professionals (HCPs) are just looking for information—if you have the required data on your site, why should you invest any further in a portal?
+Investing in your MedInfo portal can feel like a lot of work just to provide a slightly better user experience.
+After all, most HCPs are just looking for information—if you have the required data on your site, why should you invest further?

-After years of designing effective MedInfo portals, we’ve seen our partners experience tremendous results while providing a better experience for HCPs.
-Whether you’re improving an existing portal or building from scratch, your company can benefit from UX and content strategy investment in your MedInfo portals.
+After years of designing effective MedInfo portals, we’ve seen our partners experience tremendous results when providing a better experience for healthcare providers.
+A thoughtfully-designed MedInfo portal can help HCPs deliver better patient outcomes and strengthen the relationship between healthcare professionals and pharma companies.

 One of the primary benefits our partners have experienced when they invest in their MedInfo portals is the increased efficiency that comes with improved team collaboration.

 A structured content model and governance process—two critical components to a comprehensive content strategy—help streamline legal, medical, and regulatory reviews, allowing your organization to publish content much more quickly.
 And setting up your content management system (CMS) with built-in safeguards and best practices translates to easier and more efficient content creation—not to mention better relationships between your brand, medical, and review teams.

 Containing all of your medical content and product information in a single repository also supports a “write-once, publish everywhere” strategy—which is especially valuable for organizations maintaining separate content databases.
 You can streamline your processes to flow from a single database of content that can be used to create web pages in your portal, medical response letters, call center verbatims, healthcare information, and chatbot responses.

 Reduced operational costs

 While an effective portal serves as a “front door” for HCPs, providing a one-stop shop for users, there are other operational benefits.
 The single most important internal benefit is that your organization now has a scalable tool for responding to requests in a compliant manner, reducing the time needed to respond individually to common requests.